JKiely/CV/cv.md

 - http://www.makersacademy.com
 - A twelve week Bootcamp that focuses on full stack web development.
 - Learned technologies including Rails, Node, and Sinatra.

+## Experience

+### Research Assistant(2014-2015)
+- Cleaning data for papers looking at the relationship between income and voter turnout.
+- Writing python code to scrape drug reviews and prices off of forums relating the the silk road and agora, as well as advising on code to scrape the sites themselves.
+Yes, this really was for a grad student and not for myself.

+### Barman/Manager (2008-2010, 2011-2012)
+- Nothing to do with coding, but I was involved with scheduling, training, and hiring new staff, and a key holder for the building and the safe.